 - (1.)
-Key Performance Indicator: The ratio of faculty and staff from underrepresented groups as a percentage of faculty and staff reflects the ratio of students from underrepresented groups to the student body as a whole. - Target: By the end of AY 2012-2013, the number of applications from faculty from underrepresented groups has increased by 10% over the baseline number of applications received in FY 2010. - Target: By the end of AY 2015-2016, a minimum of 25% of ASU faculty and staff are from underrepresented groups, with a specific focus on recruitment and retention of Hispanic personnel.
+Key Performance Indicator: The University is committed to diversity in faculty and staff from underrepresented groups as it is to the student body as a whole. - ➤ Target: AY 2012-2013: The number of applications from faculty from underrepresented groups has increased by 10% over the baseline number of applications received in FY 2010. - Target: AY 2015-2020: Maintain a minimum of 25% of ASU faculty and staff from underrepresented groups.